 We don't always have access to a journal from its publisher; access may be through a third party database.
 You may have found a link to an article on a publisher's site, but we have that article available elsewhere.
 The Journal Title Database will indicate through what platforms/sites each journal is available.
 Pick the one that includes the date range you need.

 When you access a journal's site through the campus network, the site will recognize you as part of Virginia Tech and allow you access.
 Access the same site while outside the campus network, and the site will block you or ask for payment before you can download the article.

 Use Off Campus Sign In or the VPN to ensure access to library resources while outside the campus network.
 Use links on the library web pages to navigate to your article.
-Or install the LibX browser plugin to enable a menu to reload the current page through the OCSI system.
+Or install the LibKey Nomad browser extension for access to library resources.
+It's our replacement for LibX.
+Simply install the extension from the Chrome web store.
+During the installation process, you'll be asked to identify your library; simply search for Virginia Tech.
 When using the VPN, be sure to select the option to route all traffic through the VPN (not just connections to servers on campus).